nirajrajgor/react-form-helper/README.md

 # React form helper
 A utility library to handle the task related to forms.
 It's a work in progress.
-Currently the TextInput component and TextArea component are available to use.
+Components available to use are as follows:
+* TextInput component
+* TextArea component
+* Select component

 ## Available Scripts